subaquatic-pierre/machine-learning-app/README.md

 - Azure account
 - Azure DevOps organization
+- Azure CLI

 If you do not have these please follow the resources in the "Notes" section to complete these actions and then come back to complete the walk-through

 ## Steps

+All the commands a run using the Azure CLI

 1. Clone this repo
 2. Create resource group